Laboratory Genetics and Genomics Fellowship

 Description

 The University of Washington School of Medicine provides a two-year Laboratory Genetics and Genomics (LGG) Fellowship.
-The fellow will rotate in laboratories located at University of Washington Medical Center (UWMC), Seattle Cancer Care Alliance (SCCA) and Seattle Children’s Hospital (SCH) with training experiences in Cytogenetics, Clinical Genomics, Collagen Diagnostic, Genetics/Solid Tumor, Molecular Genetics, Immunogenetics and Biochemistry (refer to block diagram linked below for details on types of case/techniques fellows will be exposed to by laboratory).
+The fellow will rotate in laboratories located at University of Washington Medical Center (UWMC), Fred Hutchinson Cancer Center (FHCC) and Seattle Children’s Hospital (SCH) with training experiences in Cytogenetics, Clinical Genomics, Collagen Diagnostic, Genetics/Solid Tumor, Molecular Genetics, Immunogenetics and Biochemistry (refer to block diagram linked below for details on types of case/techniques fellows will be exposed to by laboratory).

 Program Aims